MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Deployment name parameter

-It is the same parameter as the one described in the [above section](#deployment-name-parameter).
+It's the same parameter as the one described in the [above section](#deployment-name-parameter).

 #### Description parameter

-It is the same parameter as the one described in the [above section](#description-parameter).
+It's the same parameter as the one described in the [above section](#description-parameter).

 #### Mandatory parameter

-It is the same parameter as the one described in the [above section](#mandatory-parameter).
+It's the same parameter as the one described in the [above section](#mandatory-parameter).

 #### No duplicate release error parameter

-It is the same parameter as the one described in the [above section](#no-duplicate-release-error-parameter).
+It's the same parameter as the one described in the [above section](#no-duplicate-release-error-parameter).

 #### Rollout parameter

-It is the same parameter as the one described in the [above section](#rollout-parameter).
+It's the same parameter as the one described in the [above section](#rollout-parameter).
 If left unspecified, the release will be made available to all users.

 #### Target binary version parameter

-It is the same parameter as the one described in the [above section](#target-binary-version-parameter).
+It's the same parameter as the one described in the [above section](#target-binary-version-parameter).
 If left unspecified, the command defaults to targeting only the specified version in the project's metadata (**Info.plist** if this update is for iOS clients, and **build.gradle** for Android clients).

 #### Disabled parameter

-It is the same parameter as the one described in the [above section](#disabled-parameter).
+It's the same parameter as the one described in the [above section](#disabled-parameter).

 #### Build parameter

 This parameter specifies whether you want to run `cordova build` instead of `cordova prepare` (which is the default behavior), when generating your updated web assets.
-It is valuable if your project includes before and/or after build hooks (for example, to transpile TypeScript), and therefore, having CodePush run `cordova prepare` isn't sufficient to create and release an update.
+It's valuable if your project includes before and/or after build hooks (for example, to transpile TypeScript), and therefore, having CodePush run `cordova prepare` isn't sufficient to create and release an update.
 If left unspecified, it defaults to `false`.

 > [!TIP]
 > This parameter can be set using either `--build` or `-b`*